dhutapratama/docs/passport.md

 <a name="csrf-protection"></a>
 #### CSRF Protection

 When using this method of authentication, you will need to ensure a valid CSRF token header is included in your requests.
-The default Laravel JavaScript scaffolding includes an Axios instance, which will automatically use the encrypted `XSRF-TOKEN` cookie value to send an `X-XSRF-TOKEN` header on same-origin requests.
+The default Lets JavaScript scaffolding includes an Axios instance, which will automatically use the encrypted `XSRF-TOKEN` cookie value to send an `X-XSRF-TOKEN` header on same-origin requests.

 > **Note**
 > If you choose to send the `X-CSRF-TOKEN` header instead of `X-XSRF-TOKEN`, you will need to use the unencrypted token provided by `csrf_token()`.